ei8/avatar-installer/docs/docs/quick-start.md

 dotnet dev-certs https -ep [file] -p [password]
 ```
 Where:
-- "file" is the absolute path where the certificate will be generated, eg: "C:\Users\john\Documents\ei8\Avatar\sample"
+- "file" is the absolute path where the certificate will be generated, eg: "C:\Users\john\Documents\ei8\Avatar\sample".
+Make sure to use "aspnetapp.pfx" as the name of the certificate file.
 - "password" is the certificate password.
 This should be copied to the JSON config node at "avatars\un8y\certificate_password".

 5. If using encryption at rest: